kurige/mixpanel-iphone/README.md

+*Temporary fork of Mixpanel's iOS library to add 'alias' method.*

 # Using Mixpanel Analytics on iOS #
 If you want to track user behavior on your iPhone\iPad application, first download the Mixpanel iOS API by cloning the git repository: